USNS Comfort arrives at The Port of Miami

 |Downloads:

-This work, USNS Comfort arrives at The Port of Miami, by SrA Christopher Bermudez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USNS Comfort arrives at The Port of Miami [Image 5 of 5], by SrA Christopher Bermudez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.